 Like any other corporate, a sole proprietor does not have to pay any kind of corporate taxes or pay business tax.
-A sole proprietor will only have to pay the sole proprietorship tax which is his income tax that is payed based on personal annual income.
-By this a sole proprietor has good huge exemptions which every corporate faces during the annual tax payments.
+A sole proprietor will only have to pay the sole proprietorship tax which is his income tax that pays based on personal annual income.
+By this, a sole proprietor has good huge exemptions that every corporate face during the annual tax payments.

 3. No paperwork:

-Every corporate business has few methods of saving their entire business model in form of documents.
-A sole proprietor has full rights to maintain only things which he/she needs to run the business and not necessarily any kind of documenting procedures which corporates follow.
+Every corporate business has few methods of saving its entire business model in the form of documents.
+A sole proprietor has full rights to maintain only things that he/she needs to run the business and not necessarily any kind of documenting procedures that corporates follow.